-1. These delivery conditions apply to every offer from ECC and every agreement concluded between the buyer and ECC.
+1. These delivery terms and conditions apply to any offer by ECC and any agreement concluded between the purchaser and ECC.

-2. These delivery conditions also apply to agreements for the execution of which third parties are involved by ECC.
+2. These Delivery Terms and Conditions also apply to agreements for the performance of which, by ECC, third parties are involved.

-3. The applicability of the purchase or other conditions of the buyer is explicitly rejected.
+3. The applicability of Buyer's purchasing or other terms and conditions is expressly rejected.

-4. Deviations from these terms of delivery only apply if those deviations have been expressly agreed in writing between the parties.
+4. Deviations from these delivery conditions shall only apply if such deviations have been expressly agreed between the parties in writing.

-5. ECC is always entitled to leave the execution of the agreement in whole or in part to third parties, without prejudice to its obligation to properly fulfill the agreement.
+5. ECC shall always be entitled to assign the performance of the contract, in whole or in part, to third parties, without prejudice to its obligation to properly fulfill the contract.

 ARTICLE 3. | OFFER AND FORMATION OF THE AGREEMENT

-1. Every offer from ECC is without obligation.
+1. Any offer made by ECC is without obligation.
 ECC is never obliged to accept an order or assignment.

-2. Obvious errors or mistakes in the offer are not binding for ECC.
+2. Obvious errors or mistakes in the offer shall not bind ECC.